Police Officer HIRING PROCESS

 Read my tips and strategies for creating a Winning Police Application.

-Police Officer Selection Test
+Police Officer Selection Test (POST)

 Police officer candidates will face a grueling set of entry exams known, in general, as the Police Officer Selection Test or POST.
 These exams will test your mental tenacity, physical resilience and depth of integrity.
 There are no shortcuts, magic pills or guarantees on this journey.